bazelbuild/rules_docker/README.md

 can be overridden via the `base="..."` attribute (e.g. with a `container_pull` or `container_image` target).

+Note also that these rules do not expose any docker related attributes.
+If you need to add a custom `env` or `symlink` to a `lang_image`, you must use `container_image` targets for this purpose.
+You can either use as base for your `lang_image` target the `container_image` that adds e.g., custom `env` or `symlink` or create a `container_image` target (with the `env` or `symlink`) and set as base the `lang_image` target.

 ## Setup

+Note: we're improving how `rules_docker` uses toolchains and will have a new release soon.
+Instructions below are for the latest commit, if you want to use the latest release (0.5.1) please use the README version at that release.
+See <a href="toolchains/docker/readme.md">Docker Toolchains docs</a>
+for details about ongoing toolchains work.

 Add the following to your `WORKSPACE` file to add the external repositories: